Your trash bags hold a bunch of gross stuff. The last thing you need is for the bag to break and spill the stinky contents onto you and the floor.

 The GreenPolly Blue Trash Bags have an excellent, durable drawstring mechanism.
 It’s easy to use and makes carrying the bag to the outdoor bins a total breeze.

-- Made mostly from recycled plastics.
+- Made from 90 percent post-consumer recycled plastic.

-- Convenient drawstring mechanism.
+- Convenient drawstring mechanism for easy tying.

 - May puncture and tear if overstuffed.